kbrew-dev/kbrew/README.md

       fi
 ```

-Or for example in case of Minio, the `StorageClass` should have the value of `volumeBindingMode` as `WaitForFirstConsumer` - and is one of prerequisites for the installation:
+Or for example, in case of Minio, the `StorageClass` should have the value of `volumeBindingMode` as `WaitForFirstConsumer` - and is one of the prerequisites for the installation:

 ```
 pre_install: